Program Admission - Therapeutic Massage AAS

 Applying for Program Admission

-Upon receipt of an eligible online Program Application request, transcripts will be evaluated to determine if program admission requirements have been met.
+Upon receipt of an eligible Program Application request, transcripts will be evaluated to determine if program admission requirements have been met.
 If met, a program application, applicable program policies and a placement date will be mailed to the mailing address we have on file for you.
 The program application must be completed and returned for final processing.
 It is important to check your PCC email account regularly as program information will be communicated to you via this account.

 - Applicants must be prepared to meet the following criteria: